Equations of tropical varieties: Hypersurfaces, bend loci, and tropical bases

 which cannot be obtained from $\bend(\nu(xf))$ and $\bend(\nu(yf))$.
 In fact, one can check that these relations now generate all relations in the degree 3 part of $\bend\trop(f)$. \end{example}

 In general, when passing from $\langle \bend(\nu(f)) \rangle$ to $\bend\trop(f)$, the additional relations appearing in $\bend\trop(f)$ are not uniquely determined by the single tropical polynomial $\nu(f)$, so the tropicalization of a hypersurface is not uniquely determined by the bend locus of the valuation of a defining polynomial.
-The following is a simple example illustrating this: two polynomials with the same valuation but whose associated hypersurfaces have unequal tropicalizations.
+The following is a simple example illustrating this: two polynomials with the same valuation but whose associated hypersurfaces have distinct tropicalizations as schemes.

 \begin{example} Let $k = \mathbb{C}$ with the trivial valuation $\nu : k \rightarrow \B$, and consider the polynomials in $\C[x,y]$,

 where the coefficients in $f$ do not satisfy the quadratic relation $a_2^2=a_1a_3$.
 Clearly $\nu(f)=\nu(g)$, and as seen in Example \ref{ex:tropbas}, $\bend\trop(g)$ contains the relation $x^3 \sim y^3$.
 However, for any nonzero linear form $h = b_1 x + b_2 y \in \mathbb{C}[x,y]$ the polynomial $fh$ has at least three terms, so $\bend\trop(f)$ cannot contain the relation $x^3 \sim y^3$. \end{example}